 - 2 cups Coffee

-- 2 tbsp Hazelnut Sugar Free Coffee Syrup
+- 2 tablespoon Hazelnut Sugar Free Coffee Syrup

 - ½ cup Cream filling from recipe above